bstopp/puppet-aem/README.md

 Required if **type** == `api`.
 Sets the user for accessing the CRX Package Manager API.
 Valid options: any valid user.

 ##### `timeout`
 Optional.
-Timeout value for AEM to finish the install and relply with an OK state.
+Timeout value for AEM to finish the install and reply with an OK state.
 Default: 60(seconds).

 #### Define: `aem::dispatcher::farm`